 - a.
 Test steps

 - i.
 Attach camera, thermal sensor, and lidar units to drone

 - ii.
 Conduct vertical takeoff procedure

 - iii.
 Select object to scan

 - iv.
 Scan selected object with all three sensors

 - v.
 Conduct landing procedure

+- b.
+Goal of testing

+- i.
+To verify that each sensor works properly, and data that is generated is captured

+- c.
+Defined success

+- i.
+Data from each sensor is captured in a way that can be processed at a later time

-5. 360 degree coverage
+- 5. 360 degree coverage

 - a.
 Test steps

 - i.
 Attach camera to drone

 - ii.
 Conduct vertical takeoff procedure

 - iii.
 Start video recording

 - iv.
 Conduct procedures to video record 360 degrees around the drone, with the drone hovering in one spot, and is not turning

 - v.
 Conduct vertical landing procedure

 - b.
 Goal of testing

 - i.
 Have the drone be able to record every angle around it, without the need to run the drone

 - c.
 Defined success

-- i.
-Video recording(s) shows all angles around the drone
+- Video recording(s) shows all angles around the drone

 - 6. Sensor Swap

 - a.
 Test steps

 - i.
 Attach video camera to gimbal

 - ii.
 Conduct vertical takeoff procedure

 - iii.
 Start video recording

 - iv.
 Record for 1 minute

 - v.
 Stop video recording

 - vi.
 Conduct vertical landing procedure

 - vii.
 Take video camera off of gimbal

 - viii.
 Attach thermal sensor to gimbal

 - ix.
 Conduct vertical takeoff procedure

 - x.
 Start thermal sensing

 - xi.
 Record for 1 minute

 - xii.
 Stop thermal sensing

 - xiii.
 Conduct vertical landing procedure

 - xiv.
 Take thermal camera off of gimbal

 - xv.
 Attach lidar to gimbal

 - xvi.
 Conduct vertical takeoff procedure

 - xvii.
 Start lidar sensing

 - xviii.
 Record lidar data for 1 minute

 - xix.
 Stop recording lidar data

 - xx.
 Conduct vertical landing procedure

 - b.
 Goal of testing

 - i.
 Verify that all sensors can attach to the drone's gimbal

 - ii.
 Verify that all sensors can properly recorded data, and be captured that allow for later data processing

 - iii.
 Verify that all sensors can be used without major software reconfiguration

 - c.
 Defined success

 - i.
 All sensors can attach to the drone's gimbal

 - ii.
 All sensors can interface with drone electronics

 - iii.
 All sensors can record without the need for major software configuration between sensor switches

 - 7. Communication stress

 - a.
 Test steps

 - i.
 Set up drone transmitter(s)/receiver(s)

 - ii.
 Set up control station transmitters) and receiver(s)

 - iii.
 Connect to a microcontroller that is able to emulate data to be transmitted, and can receive data

 - iv.
 Move transmitters and receivers 100 feet from each other, but can maintain line of sight